 Where do I bring my child on the first day of school?

 All Pre-K and Kindergarten students are dropped off and picked up in their classrooms by their parents or caregivers throughout the year.
-1st graders are dropped off in the driveway at the main entrance.
-2nd graders are dropped off at the ramp on W. 97th Street.
-Grades 3 through 5 go to the School Yard.
+Grades 1 through 5 go to the W. 97th Street Gate/Schoolyard.
 Children who take the yellow school bus will be escorted to their classroom.
 See the Arrivals & Dismissal page for full details.

 Will I be expected to leave at drop-off, or can I stick around in the classroom?